Michael Gash: Club career

 Six days later, Gash joined Barnet, despite manager Martin Allen stating that "He has got an attitude, there is no doubt about it, and I do not think it is always a good one...
 I told him straight exactly what his position would be – it would be sub."
 Less than a month later, following his performance in a home win over Woking, Allen then said that "He is a better player than I thought, to be honest.
 I always thought he was half decent but in training the last couple of weeks he has lost a lot of weight and improved his level of fitness.
 He is a tremendous character around the group and he is a good player."

 Gash signed a new one-year deal at Barnet for the 2015–16 season.
 He made his Football League debut against Leyton Orient on 8 August 2015.
 Following four goals in five games in September, Gash was named League Two Player of the Month.
 In August 2016, Gash injured his cruciate ligament, putting him out for the rest of the season, and he was released following the expiry of his contract.

 In an effort to get his career back on track, he signed for King's Lynn Town of the seventh tier of the English football pyramid in July 2017.
 After 14 goals in his first season, in which the Linnets lost the Southern Football League play-off final to Slough Town, Gash scored nine league goals in his second season and followed this up with a goal in the Southern League Premier Central play-off final win against Alvechurch, and then scored the winner in extra time in the super play-off against Warrington Town to secure promotion to the National League North.
 After four seasons at the club that included back-to-back promotions as King's Lynn reached the fifth tier of English football for the first time, Gash departed the club at the end of the 2020–21 season, citing his full time job as a tree-surgeon as the reason for not wanting to continue his time with the club.
 In his last match for the club he scored in a dramatic 4–4 draw with Aldershot Town.

 Gash signed for Southern League Premier Division Central side Peterborough Sports on 8 June 2021.
 Following a recommendation from his great friend and mentor, Jonny Hansen, Gash took the vacant managerial role at Sports alongside former Manchester United and Panathinaikos goalkeeper Luke Steele.
 Following a poor start to the 2025–26 season that saw the club sitting bottom of the league with four points from eight matches, Gash and Steele were sacked.
+In March 2026, he was once again appointed manager.
+Following relegation, he departed his role as both player and manager at the end of the 2025–26 season.